euonymos/CIPs/CIP-?/README.md

 `bls12_381_g1_scalar_mul` and `bls12_381_g2_scalar_mul` built-ins.
-Those functions take plain integers, and their outputs are the same for the whole _congruence class_ of scalars because they implicitly reduce integers modulo the field size.
+Those functions take plain integers, and their outputs are the same for the whole _congruence class_ of scalars because the exceeding scalars get implicitly reduced modulo the size of the scalar field.
-This allows improving the _model performance_ and lowering the execution costs despite the fact Plutus uses bit-size metric for integers but drops the _real performance_ by ruining the core benefits of staying within a finite field.
+This allows improving the _model performance_ and lowering the execution costs despite the fact that Plutus uses bit-size metric for integers but drops the _real performance_ by ruining the core benefits of staying within a finite field.
 More specifically, in the Aiken implementation of the bilinear accumulator mentioned above the test case for the maximum number of 45 elements